16 Questions Every 20 Something Should Ask Themselves

 14. Am I Too Dependent On My Parents?

 Sometimes being a 20-something is doing things on your own without parental guidance.
 As a child, parents were usually there to help you as best as they could in all aspects.
 As an adult, your parents may be there to mentally support you, but they are no longer held responsible to pay your bills, drive you around, or book your appointments.

 Self-love can be hard to wrap your head around when you’re a 20-something, but when you find it, you have a whole new appreciation for yourself.
 Self-love is about being understanding towards your own needs, as well as having the courage to stand up for yourself even when you’re standing alone.
 Self-love is knowing how to forgive yourself, and having the ability to live life worry-free from the thoughts others may have of you.

 A question that trumps all; knowing your weaknesses, knowing your strengths, and ultimately understanding yourself as best as possible, will help you find your happiness.

-Love this article?
+Love 16 Questions Every 20 Something Should Ask Themselves?
 Share it with your friends

 Original article written by Kayla LaSaga